taeo/csswrangler/README.md

 ## Usage
 1. Go to [http://csswrangler.dev](http://csswrangler.dev)
-2. Drag the link into your bookmarks.
+2. Drag the link into your bookmarks
+3. It won't work on https sites at the moment
-3. Have fun.
+4. Have fun